Individual Therapy FAQ

 • Most individual sessions are 50 minutes.
 Longer sessions are available on a case by case bases and as scheduling allows, for an increased rate.

-• Typically I try to insist on weekly sessions whenever possible, but especially to start.
+• Typically we start with weekly sessions whenever possible.
 I believe the work is best facilitated with a weekly schedule for a multitude of reasons and is often most useful at at the start.

 • No. In an effort to avoid a multitude of questionable ethical practices and insurance requirements (immediate diagnosis, for example) I do not accept insurance.